zackse/taskforge/README.md

 existing systems and provides a unified interface for all the various tasks systems you're required to interact with.

+## Getting Started

+Head over to [our documentation website](http://taskforge.io/docs) for full documentation.
+For a getting started guide and more information.

 ## Contributing

 Follow the